Homeless women in the United States: Emergency shelters

 Emergency shelters provide an immediate refuge for homeless women and families and are often the first point of entry for those seeking assistance.
 These shelters offer temporary housing and provide basic necessities such as a safe place to sleep, meals, and hygiene facilities.
 While emergency shelters aim to ensure safety, many face challenges such as overcrowding, inadequate funding, and limited resources, which can compromise the quality of care.
 Emergency shelters bridge the gap between homelessness and permanent housing, often connecting families to case management services and longer-term housing programs.
 For homeless women and families, particularly those escaping domestic violence, specialized shelters create an environment that promotes safety and recovery.
 In 2023, emergency shelters housed nearly 65% of the homeless population.

+Motel-style shelters are an option for women fleeing domestic violence to get access to immediate temporary shelter when other shelters are full.
+Domestic violence service providers work with motels to provide shelter to referred individuals.
+However, these motels do not provide the emergency services that most domestic shelters provide, and can also be easily accessible to the women's abusers.

 Case management

 Case management is the provision of a wide range of services including assistance with securing housing, navigating complex systems like public benefits and healthcare, and connecting clients to supportive services such as job training, counseling, and childcare.
 Effective case management has been shown to reduce the length of shelter stays, with families receiving these services spending an average of 10 fewer days in emergency shelters compared to those who do not.
 The most impactful case management models emphasize "Housing First" approaches, where stable housing is prioritized alongside individualized support services to address barriers like domestic violence, mental health issues, or unemployment.
 Research highlights that intensive case management models, such as Assertive Community Treatment (ACT), not only improve housing stability for vulnerable populations but also reduce overall system costs by decreasing the use of emergency services.